secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

        - Approve and close landing page
    - Forms has a hidden field that captures `utm_partnerid` to associate to the partner and captures contact consent for the partner.
    - The partner MUST HAVE this utm on their link to the landing page otherwise they will not be routed leads
+1. Processing Campaign for partner campaings is separate from the typical one.
+Do not activate both.
-1. Update `01 Processing` smart campaign's smart list to reference `FORM 3146: Partners w/ consent+token` instead of the form that is in there by default.
+    1. Processing smart campaign's smart list must reference `FORM 3146: Partners w/ consent+token` or another partner form (translations)
-1. (no setup needed) Marketo has a [smart campaign](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC25176B2ZN19) running that will listen for this form fill to `check` the `partner consent` field.
+ 1.  (no setup needed) Marketo will process...
-1. Make sure typical processing smart campaigns are on and configured
-     - (no setup needed) If a `partnerid` was captured in the UTMs, then Marketo will [request a campaign](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC25176B2ZN19) to append that value to the `CRM Partner ID (lookup)` and `Vartopia Partner Account ID` fields
-   - If no partner ID is captured, Marketo assumes it is GitLab sourced.
+        1. If no `partner crm id` is captured via the form, will be marked as GitLab sourced (`Dietary Restriction` = `Vegan`)
+        1. If there is a `partner crm id`
+        1. Sets `Vartopia Partner Account ID` fields
+            - If `Dietary Restriction` = `Nut Allergy` (Partner Sourced), `Vartopia Partner Account ID` will be updated with the value in `Partner CRM ID` from the form
+            - If `Dietary Restriction` = `Vegan` (GL Sourced), `Vartopia Partner Account ID` will be updated with the token value set at the program level
-1. (no setup needed) Interesting moments will dynamically change if there is a partner involved to reflect that.
+1. (no setup needed) Interesting moments will dynamically change if there is a partner involved to reflect that. (`Dietary Restriction` = `Nut Allergy`)
 1. (no setup needed) LeanData picks up from there, and the lead is routed accordingly to either GitLab or the Partner in Vartopia.

 The process above will work for an event with multiple partners driving to it.
 Make sure they have their utms correct when sending traffic to the registration page.
+You still need to fill out the token, but only one value will be accepted.
+Please decide ahead of time who the `default` partner is that will receive the leads they did not source.

-### Offline Events: (Lead capture via list uploads)
+### Offline Events: (Lead capture via list uploads, not)
 If a form isn't available to capture registration, follow these steps:

 1. In List upload issue, add a column for CRM Partner ID and add the value. - All partner IDs can be [found here](/handbook/marketing/channel-marketing/partner-campaigns/#partner-crm-ids).
 If the partner did not source the lead (AKA GitLab did), then leave that column blank.
 1. Mark in the list upload issue that this is a joint event and the partner will be following up with leads
+1. (no setup needed) Turned on by person who loads the list into Marketo.
-1. (no setup needed) If a `partnerid` was captured on the list, then Marketo will [request a campaign](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC25176B2ZN19) to append that value to the `CRM Partner ID (lookup)` and `Vartopia Partner Account ID` fields.
-If no ID was captured, the list will route to GitLab SDRs.
+    1. If a `CRM Partner ID` was captured on the list, then Marketo will set `Dietary Restriction` = `Nut Allergy` (Partner Sourced), `Vartopia Partner Account ID` will be updated with the value in `Partner CRM ID` from the form.
+    1. If a `CRM Partner ID` was not captured on the list,  `Dietary Restriction` = `Vegan` (GL Sourced), `Vartopia Partner Account ID` will be updated with the token value set at the program level
 1. (no setup needed) Interesting moments will dynamically change if there is a partner involved to reflect that.

 The process above will work for an event with multiple partners driving to it.
 Make sure they have the partner ID properly appended to each person on the list.
+You still need to fill out the token, but only one value will be accepted.
+Please decide ahead of time who the `default` partner is that will receive the leads they did not source.